 Smart growth values long-range, regional considerations of sustainability over a short-term focus.
-Its goals are to achieve a unique sense of community and place; expand the range of transportation, employment, and housing choices; equitably distribute the costs and benefits of development; preserve and enhance natural and cultural resources; and promote public health.
+Its goals are to achieve a unique sense of community and place; expand the range of transportation, employment, and housing

 LAND USE & TRANSPORTATION

 Developments such as Railyard Flats and Capitol Flats are positioned to be TOD-type developments once built out with densities and proximities that promote and support the use of rail, transit, bicycle, and pedestrian modes of transportation.